SaronTetra/WattOhm/README.md

   * Diesel
 * PostgreSQL
 ##
-Wattohm is meant to be used in games (e.g. Monopoly)
+WattOhm can be used in games (e.g. Monopoly, tabletop RPG)

 as a mean of easier management of the in-game economy